 Go to the Data assets tab, and click PATIENTS to open the PATIENTS data asset.

 Go to the Data quality tab.
 The data quality analysis process identifies quality problems with your data by analyzing quality dimensions and lists the violations that it observes on the Data quality tab.
 The number of violations found against each data quality dimension as well as the delta (percentage change in the number of violations between the last two analyses) is shown on the screen.

-Likewise, you can expand and see records for the other columns listed under data class violations, such as ADDRESS and BIRTHDATE.
+You can expand and see records for the other columns listed under data class violations, such as ADDRESS and BIRTHDATE.

 Expand and look through the other data quality dimensions on the screen.

-- Data type violations identifies values that do not conform to the inferred data type in length, precision, or scale, or violate the specified/identified data type.
+- Data type violations identifies values that do not conform to the inferred data type in length, precision, or scale, or that violate the specified/identified data type.

 - Duplicated values identifies duplicated values in columns where most of the values are unique.

 - Values out of range identifies outliers in a column’s data.
 Any value that does not fall between the minimum and maximum values that are specified for the column is identified.